juan260/LoosySynth/README.md

 ### Scales and chords
 The user can specify the scales and chords in a specific fashion detailed below.
 The notes don't need to be stadardly tuned techincally, opening way for microtonal experimentation.

+## Project context

+This project is an adaptation of one previous project of mine called Loosy.
+Loosy practically uses LoosySynth, but with some editing to make it fit perfectly.
+Loosy additionally has another module developed in Unreal Engine, called LoosyController, that controlles the synth from a Hololens 2 glasses.
+For more info, [here](https://github.com/juan260/Loosy)'s the repository.